Belmond Orcaella

-Belmond Orcaella was a river cruiser in Myanmar that plies the Ayeyarwady River, also known as the Irrawaddy River, and the Chindwin River.
-Its ports of call include Myanmar’s largest city, Yangon, Bagan and Mandalay.
-It visited remote villages and temples close to Myanmar’s border with India.
-It was named after the Orcaella river dolphin found in this part of Asia.
+Belmond Orcaella was a river cruiser in Myanmar that sailed on the Irrawaddy and Chindwin rivers.
+It visited Yangon, Bagan, and Mandalay, as well as remote villages and temples near the borders of India.
+It was named after the Orcaella river dolphin.
 The river cruiser was designed in the style of the Irrawaddy Flotilla Company and launched by Orient-Express Hotels in July 2013.
-In 2014 the company changed its name to Belmond Ltd, and the ship was renamed Belmond Orcaella.
+In 2014, the company changed its name to Belmond Ltd and the ship was renamed Belmond Orcaella.
 The river cruiser is no longer in operation.